gesellix/gesellix/site/content/post/linuxkit-on-linode.md

 # LinuxKit on Linode

 Ok, let's run the sshd LinuxKit image in a more realistic scenario, namely on a provider like Linode.
-I chose Linode because I use it for my personal experiments, but the `sshd.iso` image should run on any KVM based provider, though.
+I chose Linode because I use it for my personal experiments, but the `sshd.iso` image should run on any KVM based provider.
 If you're more into Amazon AWS, you can read a more specific introduction at the [bee42 blog](https://bee42.com/blog/linuxkit-with-initial-aws-support/).

 The folks at Linode already have a good article to [get you started with custom images](https://www.linode.com/docs/tools-reference/custom-kernels-distros/install-a-custom-distribution-on-a-linode).
-So, all I needed to do was following their instructions - and even skipping some of the described steps, because the LinuxKit image doesn't even need a custom installer like other Linux distributions.
+So, all I needed to do was following their instructions - and even skipping some of the described steps, because the LinuxKit image doesn't need a custom installer like other Linux distributions.
 So, here's the essence of what you need to run LinuxKit on a Linode.

 Since we would now like to copy our `.iso` image to a Linode disc, we somehow have to provide the image online.
 I simply uploaded the `sshd.iso` to another server and temporarily made it available via Nginx:

     local$ scp sshd.iso gesellix@web.example.com:~/nginx-content/sshd.iso
-    local$ ssh gesellix@web1.example.com
+    local$ ssh gesellix@web.example.com
-    web1$ docker run -d -p 8080:80 -v `pwd`/nginx-content:/usr/share/nginx/html:ro nginx:alpine
+    web$ docker run -d -p 8080:80 -v `pwd`/nginx-content:/usr/share/nginx/html:ro nginx:alpine

 Now the `sshd.iso` image is available on the internet and can be downloaded to any server.
 Let's prepare one.